CrossFit Coach

 Hi I'm thin girl but I want to get toned and curvy.
 I just started crossfitness class a month ago.
 My question is will it help me get a thigh gap?
 My thighs touch I hate it.
 But im afriad that crossfitness will not help me on that area.

-Asked by rubi401 almost 9 years ago
+Asked by rubi401 over 9 years ago

 What is a thigh gap?
 And why do you want one?
 I'm assuming not having your thighs touch?